AndyObtiva/glimmer/README.markdown

 #### Browser Widget

-Glimmer supports SWT Browser widget, which can load URLs (including media) or render HTML (useful in embedding videos).
-It can even be instrumented with JavaScript when needed (though highly discouraged except for rare cases when leveraging a pre-existing web codebase in a desktop app).
+Glimmer supports SWT Browser widget, which can load URLs or render HTML.
+It can even be instrumented with JavaScript when needed (though highly discouraged in Glimmer except for rare cases when leveraging a pre-existing web codebase in a desktop app).

 Example loading a URL: